About Japanese Temari

 Kaga Yubinuki

-加賀ゆびぬき [Kaga yubinuki] - Japanese thimble, is a traditional craft from Kaga, Ishikawa Prefecture in Japan.
+加賀ゆびぬき [Kaga yubinuki] - Japanese thimble, is a traditional craft from Kaga, Ishikawa Prefecture.
 During the Edo period, kimono seamstresses began making these thimbles from leftover silk threads.
 During the New Year holidays, the seamstresses would make such thimbles for themselves to practice their sewing skills and try out new patterns.

 The base of the thimble is paper, layered several times, then padded with raw silk or layers of thin thread and embroidered in an interlocking geometric pattern using a stitching technique similar to Japanese temari.
 Recently, Kaga yubinuki have become popular as unique pieces of jewelry and accessories.